Friday, September 27, 2024

 No formal investigation was initiated and given the resounding vindication of the Commission’s position by the CJEU, the Commission may not want to open up another front targeting possible state aid given by Ireland to Apple.
 Getting another €25-30 billion of Corporation Tax for Ireland may not be a priority and they may take the win at the CJEU and move on.

 What will be interesting to see is if there is any reaction in the U.S. As discussed above, the ruling means a $5 billion reduction in Apple’s U.S. tax payments.
-Will this prompt a reaction by say, the IRS.
-This may also be unlikely because, although ASI’s head office was in the U.S., ASI itself was not a U.S. tax resident and the head office was not deemed a permanent establishment in the U.S., and this means that the IRS cannot lean on the U.S/Ireland tax treaty to support and position it might make.
+Will this prompt a reaction by say, the IRS?
+This may also be unlikely because, although ASI’s head office was in the U.S., ASI itself was not a U.S. tax resident and the head office was not deemed a permanent establishment in the U.S., and this means that the IRS cannot lean on the U.S/Ireland tax treaty to support any position it might make.
 And do the IRS really want to be out arguing that an entity was operating in the U.S. but was outside the domestic U.S. tax base?

 All told, it may be that the consequences from the CJEU ruling to Apple itself may be limited to the €13 billion.
 But what it means for the taxation of MNCs and the application of transfer pricing guidelines will certainly reverberate for some time.